backdrop-contrib/taxonomy_csv/README.txt

 -- SUMMARY --
   ---------

-This module allows to import taxonomy from a CSV (comma-separated values) file or a copy-and-paste text.
+This module allows to import taxonomy from a CSV (comma-separated values) local or distant file or a copy-and-paste text.

 When you want to import a vocabulary, a taxonomy, a structure or a simple list of terms in your Drupal site, you have three main choices: taxonomy_xml,